eyap923/Neural-Network---image-categorisation/CNN 2 layer/README.md

 ## To Run The Code

-You will be prompted to enter one of 4 different neural network models. (note, it is not case sensitive) The best performing model is 'FashionCNN2', so we reccomend beginning with that model
+You will be prompted to enter one of 4 different neural network models. (note, it is not case sensitive) The best performing model is 'FashionCNN2', so we recommend beginning with that model

 for example
-`We have 4 different models for the Fashion MNIST database, however we reccomend selecting FashionCNN2
+`We have 4 different models for the Fashion MNIST database, however we recommend selecting FashionCNN2

 Please Choose your model by typing either 'FashionCNN2''FashionCNN3''FashionCNN4' or 'VGG': fashioncnn2`